How to Grow Black-Eyed Susans

 - Choose the right type of black-eyed Susans for your garden and space.

-- Prepare in-ground garden soil by adding Miracle-Gro® All Purpose Garden Soil
+- Prepare in-ground garden soil by adding Miracle-Gro® Garden Soil for Flowers.

 - Plant black-eyed Susans in full sun in spring or early fall.

 - Water plants thoroughly at the time of planting and as needed throughout the season.